 Businesses on the programme so far include: CHAP member Climate Edge, which works with agricultural service providers to make their offerings accessible to thousands of smallholder farmers; Economad, an agricultural waste reduction and sustainable resource management company; Glaia which aims to enhance agricultural productivity and reduce pressure on natural resources by optimising the performance of plants using a revolutionary technology; and Pherosyn – a company committed to reducing the use of pesticides in agriculture through pheromone-based integrated pest management strategies.

 The Rothamsted Research Campus is no stranger to start-up businesses.
 Rothamsted Enterprises, the company set up to establish the site as the world-leading centre for agri-tech research and innovation, is a member of the UK Science Park Association.
-CHAP’s Fine Phenotyping Lab, a cutting-edge, multifaceted service facility serving the agri-tech community is based at the site.
+CHAP’s Digital Phenotyping Lab, a cutting-edge, multifaceted service facility serving the agri-tech community is based at the site.

 The deadline for entries to this year’s SHAKE Climate Change programme is midnight on 3rd May, so time is running out.
 UK-registered start-ups using science or tech-based ideas in the area of agriculture and food production to combat climate change are encouraged to apply.
 Successful applicants will be invited to participate in the first phase of the programme.
 They will receive £140,000, along with support and mentoring for two years.

 For more details and information on how to apply, go to SHAKE before 3rd May.

 If you are interested in learning about how technology is revolutionising agriculture, read our Focus on Data Diagnostics article, The Rise of the Digital Farm, by Keith Norman.

 For more information about CHAP membership, go to Membership Info.

 If you have any questions about working with CHAP, please send us an email using the enquiries form at the bottom of our homepage.